 CEF grants are funded annually by distributions from the Maridel M. Moulton Sustainability Fund.
 All qualified 501(c)3 agencies in Alameda and Contra Costa Counties are invited to apply for a grant.
 Submissions are evaluated and selected by members of the Community Programs Council.
 Semifinalists are subject to both a telephone interview and site visit.
 The Board of Directors approves the final grant recipients and grant amount awarded.

-JLOEB is accepting applications from organizations interested Community Enrichment Grants.
-The CEF grant application deadline is October 31, 2013.
+JLOEB will be accepting applications from organizations interested Community Enrichment Grants.
+Grants will be awarded in April 2015.
+The deadline for submitting a grant request is March 20, 2015.

 2010-2011 GRANT RECIPIENTS